linux4sam/egt/docs/src/api_changes.md

 Here, you can find the API changes from the version 1.0.
 In addition, some hints are provided to help you update your code.

+@section v1_12 1.12

+@subsection v1_12_image Image

+@li egt::v1::detail::load_image_from_memory(), egt::v1::detail::load_image_from_filesystem(), and egt::v1::detail::load_image_from_network() functions now accept two additional parameters: hscale and vscale.
+Use them to scale the image on load.
+Default value is 1.0.
+@li Add an is_cached parameter to Image constructors, egt::v1::Image::load(), egt::v1::Image::scale(), egt::v1::Image::resize(), and egt::v1::Image::uri() methods to cache or not the image.
+Default value is false.

+@subsection v1_12_screen Screen

+@li Added a new virtual egt::v1::Screen::flush() method.
+This is invoked by the egt::v1::EventLoop::flush() method.

+@subsection v1_12_eventloop EventLoop

+@li Added egt::v1::EventLoop::flush().
+This calls the egt::v1::Screen::flush() method on the application's screen after egt::v1::EventLoop::draw(), allowing to separate rendering from the display update.

 @section v1_11 1.11

 @subsection v1_11_application Application